Number of Patients Treated

 Advance a customer and patient first focused culture.

 Elica’s new Patients First service delivery model will engage both providers and staff inpatient care.
 Our providers and staff will team with patients and their families to understand and respect each patient’s unique healthcare needs.
 Elica’s Patients First approach will allow our providers to have more uninterrupted time with each patient, while teaching our patients to manage their own healthcare.

 Recruit, develop, retain, and recognize providers and staff who offer world-class care and are committed to the mission of Elica Health Centers

 The demand for Elica’s healthcare services continues to grow rapidly.
 For example, we served nearly 30,000 patients in 2018—over 33% more patients than we served the previous year.
-We expect to serve approximately 42,000 patients in 146,000 visits during 2019.
+In 2020, we served 38,594 unique patients totaling to 128,803 visits.

 Our Community Outreach

 Elica seeks opportunities to partner with community service organization and participate in community health events.

 We strive to provide high quality, affordable health care for underserved populations, who are confronted with barriers to accessing care.